tonyhsuclrous/azp-agent/README.md

 Because runing `docker build` in a container needs root priviledge of the host machine in order to use docker engine, most people will not recommand this method.

-Especially dockershim (dockerd) was replaced by CRI (containerd) in 2023，trying to use `docker build` in K8s pod is not straightforward anymore.
+Especially dockershim (dockerd) was replaced by CRI (containerd) in 2023, trying to use `docker build` in K8s pod is not straightforward anymore.

 ## Azure Pipelines Agent in AWS EKS